certifaction/hinsign-cli/README.md

 If the request is not authenticated a HTTP 401 Unauthorized or a HTTP 403 Forbidden response is returned.

-For the creation of ePrescription the elevated EPD-Level Authentication based on SAML artifacts is mandatory.
+For the creation of e-prescription the elevated EPD-Level Authentication based on SAML artifacts is mandatory.
 Please refer to the [respective section](#32-authentication-and-authorisation) for further details.

-### 4.2. ePrescription Endpoints
+### 4.2.
+E-prescription Endpoints

-This section describes the additional endpoints available when the ePrescription mode is enabled.
+This section describes the additional endpoints available when the e-prescription mode is enabled.

 Please refer to the main documentation for more information about the [CLI HTTP server mode](https://github.com/certifaction/cli#http-server-mode).

-When the ePrescription mode is enabled, the following new endpoints are enabled:
+When the e-prescription mode is enabled, the following new endpoints are enabled:

 <table>
   <tr>
    <td>POST /ePrescription/create
    </td>
-   <td>Return a signed ePrescription QR code from the valid JSON document provided in the body.
+   <td>Return a signed e-prescription QR code from the valid JSON document provided in the body.
    </td>
   </tr>
   <tr>
    <td>POST /ePrescription/verify
    </td>
-   <td>Return verification information about a signed ePrescription QR code provided in the body.
+   <td>Return verification information about a signed e-prescription QR code provided in the body.
    </td>
   </tr>
   <tr>
    <td>POST /ePrescription/revoke/&lt;id>
    </td>
-   <td>Invalidate a signed ePrescription QR code by registering it as revoked.
+   <td>Invalidate a signed e-prescription QR code by registering it as revoked.
    </td>
   </tr>
   <tr>
    <td>POST /ePrescription/dispense/&lt;id>
    </td>
-   <td>Registers a full or partial dispensation for a signed ePrescription.
+   <td>Registers a full or partial dispensation for a signed e-prescription.
    </td>
   </tr>
   <tr>